 Most companies don’t have unlimited liquidity.
 Consequently mid-market companies typically aim to have as much available liquidity under their credit lines as possible.
 This usually means negotiating the highest advance rates they can against assets like receivables and inventory.
 Some companies considering hedging with gold futures may not be aware that they can pledge their hedge account to their bank.
 Some banks may give hedgers borrowing base credit against the liquidation value of a company’s hedge account.

 The futures industry has developed a standardized security agreement that may be used for this purpose.
 With this agreement in place, some banks may give borrowing base credit for gold hedge account liquidation value.
 This is unlikely to be the case for companies using an OTC bullion hedging platform.

 Many companies hedge gold inventory using gold futures.
 The strategy aims to establish equal and offsetting positions in order to reduce exposure to volatile gold prices.
 It is critical that gold hedgers understand the impact of contango and its beneficial impact on net inventory funding costs.
 Equally, hedgers must be aware of the margin requirements and how they can impact a company’s available liquidity.
 Hedgers with limited available liquidity may want to evaluate if hedging gold with options is a suitable alternative strategy.

 The concepts outlined here may be unfamiliar to some readers, but they are rather straightforward at their core.
+For even more help check out this precious metals futures course.
 If you would find it helpful to explore the usefulness of hedging with gold futures for your company, let’s talk.

 We hope you’ve found this a practical and useful guide to analyzing your hedging needs.
 Please let us know if you have any suggestions on how we can improve it, or any of our resources.
 If you would find it helpful to explore your company’s hedging requirements please contact us.
 We would be grateful for the chance to help.